GJB93/strategyRPG/README.md

 ## Implementation

 This game is dependant on the concepts of encapsulation and polymorphism.
 I have tried to contain each aspect of the game in its own class.
-For example, the Unit abstract class is extended by multiple subclasses, each of which will contain an implementation for each of the different unit types I have in mind for the game.
-The unit types are determined by their stat affinity.
-This means that a unit that has a high strength stat will be different from a unit that has a high dexterity stat.
+For example, the Unit abstract class is extended by multiple subclasses, each of which will contain an implementation for each of the different unit types.

+Each cell on the board will also have its own class, which will contain information on the unit it might contain, its position on the board, and its current state.

+The Board class will then have control over each cell, and will check for player input and change the board state accordingly, or display a message if the move wasn't possible.

+Each of these classes come together in the Game class, which controls team creation and board rendering, as well as the game state.

+## Issues

+I have found that the implementation I have for drawing the units is poor.
+Each unit is overly dependant on the cell it is attached to, which makes it difficult to access the fields and methods available to the active units.
+This made it difficult to implement features such as the statcard, as I had to make sure that it wasn't drawn under the cells after the one that the unit was currently occupying.